 The Master of Science in Molecular and Cell Biology begins with core courses in biochemistry, molecular biology, cell biology and quantitative biology.
-Students will have the opportunity to conduct cutting-edge research in a laboratory of their choosing.
+Students will have the opportunity to conduct experimental or computational research in a laboratory of their choosing.
 Research in the department of Biological Sciences is organized into five areas of strength, which are:

 Program: Molecular and Cell Biology